Exec and the vector table¶

 LIB_NEGSIZE field, that contains the size of the jump table (number of bytes before the library).

-It's time to check if what we found is correct.
+It's time to double-check what we found.
 There should be a table at address

 0x1a7c that contains function addresses in the order listed by the include file

-MakeFunctions in that file is listed at the 11th place we can check if the table is consistent.
+MakeFunctions itself is listed in that file at the 11th place we can check if the table is consistent.
 That address should point a function at

 0x15b2, according to the previous code.